sreedevi-langoju/12weekawsworkshopchallenge/week1/Labs/HighlyAvailable_And_Scalable_WebApplication.md

 * Finally, in the Advanced details tab, set the IAM instance profile to SSMInstanceProfile.
 Leave all other settings as default, and click the Create launch template button at the bottom right to create a launch template.
 * After checking the values set in Summary on the right, click Create launch template to create a template.

+#### Step 3(e): Set Auto Scaling Group:

+Now, let's create the Auto Scaling Group.

+* Enter the EC2 console and select Auto Scaling Groups at the bottom of the left navigation panel.
+Then click the Create Auto Scaling group button to create an Auto Scaling Group.
+* In [Step : Choose launch template or configuration], specify the name of the Auto Scaling group.
+In this workshop, we will designate it as Web-ASG.
+Then select the launch template that you just created named Web.
+The default settings for the launch template will be displayed.
+Confirm and click the lower right Next button.

+*             KEY	                    VALUE
+        Auto Scaling Group name	        Web-ASG
+          Launch Template                 Web